-The Bonds will mature on the dates and in the aggregate principal amounts, and shall bear interest at the rates per annum (calculated on the basis of a 360-day year of twelve 30-day months), as set forth on the inside cover page of this Official Statement.
-The Bonds will be dated their date of delivery and will bear interest from such date.
-Interest on the Bonds will be payable semiannually on June 1 and December 1 of each year, and at maturity, commencing June 1, 2017, until the principal amount is paid.
-The record date for the Bonds will be the 15th day of the month immediately preceding each interest payment date.
-The Commonwealth will act as its own paying agent with respect to the Bonds.
-The Commonwealth reserves the right to appoint from time to time a paying agent or agents or bond registrar for the Bonds.
+The Bonds will bear interest from their date of delivery and will mature on February 1 of the years and in the aggregate principal amounts set forth on the inside cover hereof.
+Interest on the Bonds will be computed on the basis of the actual number of days elapsed over a year of 365 or 366 days, as the case may be, and will be payable on the first Business Day of each month, commencing February 1, 2017\ (each such date, an "Interest Payment Date") to the registered owner as of the record date.
+The record date for the Bonds will be the 15th day of the month immediately preceding the Interest Payment Date.
+The Commonwealth will act as its own paying agent and Calculation Agent with respect to the Bonds.
+The Commonwealth reserves the right to appoint from time to time a paying agent or agents, Calculation Agent or bond registrar for the Bonds.

 Book-Entry-Only System.
-The Bonds will be issued by means of a book-entry-only system, with one bond certificate for each maturity of each series bearing a particular interest rate immobilized at The Depository Trust Company, New York, New York ("DTC").
+The Bonds will be issued by means of a book-entry-only system, with one bond certificate for each maturity immobilized at The Depository Trust Company, New York, New York ("DTC").
 The certificates will not be available for distribution to the public and will evidence ownership of the Bonds in principal amounts of \$5,000 or integral multiples thereof.
 Transfers of ownership will be effected on the records of DTC and its participants pursuant to rules and procedures established by DTC and its participants.
 Interest and principal due on the Bonds will be paid in federal funds to DTC or its nominee as registered owner of the Bonds.
 As long as the book-entry-only system remains in effect, DTC or its nominee will be recognized as the owner of the Bonds for all purposes, including notices and voting.
 The Commonwealth will not be responsible or liable for maintaining, supervising or reviewing the records maintained by DTC, its participants or persons acting through such participants.
 See "BOOK-ENTRY-ONLY SYSTEM."